I wanted to kick off a batch of more informational posts with a list of some great websites where you can sell your art online!

 Get some design ideas from my own Tee Public store.

-I have had a store on Fine Art America for some time now but have sold absolutely nothing!
+I had a store on Fine Art America for a while but didn’t sell anything so I wound up closing it down.

 Don’t let that deter you though, I think it is more fine art based, so if your art style is more based around painting or photography then you might do well on there.
 You can also sell original art works which is pretty cool.